By Marika Sboros

 It tells the amazing story of Air France captain Jean-Jacques Trochon who “intelligently postponed” chemotherapy and radiation for kidney cancer.
 Trochon believes his decision is why he is living with, not dying from, cancer.

 Of course, critics may say that Fung should stick to what he knows best – kidney disease.
-However, there’s good reason that he started researching dread disease.
+However, there’s good reason that he started researching the dread disease.

 Kidney disease is one of the most common complications of diabetes.
 It is also common in patients with “diabesity”.
 That’s what now call the common co-morbidities of obesity and diabetes.